Using the FWProcessDesign API

 Creates a User object, which is given the user information.

-FWUser oUser = oDesign.GetUserUsingExternalUserName(“external user full name”); This line of code will retrieve an FWUser object, 'oUser', using the 'oDesign' object of the FWProcessDesign API with a supplied external user name as a parameter.
+FWUser oUser = oDesign.GetUserUsingExternalUserName(“external user full name”); This line of code retrieves an FWUser object, 'oUser', using the 'oDesign' object of the FWProcessDesign API with a supplied external user name as a parameter.

 Dictionary<string, FWUser> oUsers = oDesign.GetUsers();